MrTig-afk/LinkedIn-Post-Generator/README.md

 ## Notes

-- Ensure you have valid API keys and permissions for LinkedIn and the Gemini API.
+- Ensure you have valid Gemini API.
 - Update the `.env` file with your credentials before running the script.

 ## License